India's First Integrated Sleep, Circadian & Metabolic Health Program

 Sleep Health Tips

-Evidence-based habits to protect and improve your sleep quality starting tonight.
+Evidence-based habits to protect and improve your sleep quality — starting tonight.

-Keep a consistent sleep and wake time every day including weekends.
+Keep a consistent sleep schedule.

-Reduce screen and bright light exposure after sunset to protect melatonin.
+Reduce screen exposure after sunset.

-Keep the bedroom cool (18–20°C), dark and quiet for optimal sleep.
+Keep the bedroom cool and dark.

 Common questions